Norfolk cruise terminal to close for renovations in 2024

 “If you live in Hampton Roads and you want to take a cruise, your closest drive markets will be Baltimore or south towards Charleston, or even Port Canaveral in Florida,” said Elizabeth Psimas, owner of Travel Designers Inc.

 The city also stands to lose a lot of revenue during the closure.
 Their net gain reaches into the millions each year.
-However, gains could be much higher once the Sunshine makes Norfolk its home port.
-Psimas said she’s already booking cruise packages for 2025.
+However, gains could be much higher once the Sunshine ship makes Norfolk its homeport, replacing the current Carnival Magic.
+About 100,000 Carnival guests are expected to go through Norfolk in 2025, and Psimas said she’s already booking cruise packages for that season.

-The last ship to cruise out of Norfolk before the terminal closes for renovations will be the American Constitution Dec.
-26.
+The last ship to cruise out of Norfolk before the terminal closes for renovations will be the American Constitution on Dec.
+26, 2023.
+The first cruise in 2025 is expected in February.

-Note: Correction: WAVY incorrectly reported on the sizes of the Carnival Magic and the Sunshine.
-The Magic is the bigger of the two ships.